tckmn/snowman-lang/doc/snowman.md

 rtn is a list of the types of the operator's return values, and desc is a short description.

-Arguments to a letter operator are the list of active variables.
-If any active variables are undefined, it is an error/UB, unless they are "trailing undefineds" (which is used for returning values without consuming the arguments or returning more values than there are arguments; see below).

-If there are less than n non-undefined active variables, behavior is undefined.
+Arguments to a letter operator are the list of the first n active variables, where n is the number of arguments.
+If any of these are undefined, it is an error.
+If there are less than n non-undefined active variables, it is also an error.
-An error may occur.
-So don't do that!

 Different capitalization invokes different effects when calling a letter-operator.
 This is documented in the table below: